 If you’re wondering what is cloud computing and how it works, then this series is for you.
-In our first post, we’ll answer the question: What is cloud computing, and we’ll talk about cloud computing resources, cloud deployment models, and key cloud concepts.
+In our first post, we’ll answer the question, “What is cloud computing and how does it work?”
+We’ll give you an overview of cloud computing resources, history, types of cloud computing, characteristics, and benefits.

 What is cloud computing?

 Cloud computing adoption is a key strategy for many organizations.
 The significant business and technical advantages offered by the cloud are changing the landscape of how many companies and corporations operate on a huge scale.

 Put simply, cloud computing is a remote virtual pool of on-demand shared resources offering compute, storage, and network services that can be rapidly deployed at scale.
 Cloud computing technology is based on virtualization.
 Virtualization allows the possibility of having multiple virtual machines, each essentially running a separate operating system and applications installed on one physical server.
 These VMs all run at the same time without being aware of each other’s existence, while sharing the underlying hardware resources of the server.

 There are obvious benefits of virtualization, including reduced capital expenditure.
 Because you can have multiple VMs installed on one physical host, you don’t need to purchase as much physical hardware.
 Less hardware means a smaller footprint for your data center or server farm, and lower costs for power and cooling.
 In a cloud environment, the optimization of resourcing and equipment means that everyone who uses the infrastructure—both vendors and consumers—can benefit from this approach.